raj03gerard/PVP_HR_Test_Django_To_Host/README.md

 The PVP project is developed using Python and the Django framework.
 It utilizes Python for backend functionality, HTML/CSS/JS for the frontend, and SQLite database for data storage.

+## The database operations might be a little slow because of the hosting platform.
+Please excuse any inconvenience caused by it
 ## Hosted project link- (Please click on this link to view the project)
 http://rajpvp.pythonanywhere.com/